 Oregon’s Youth in the Labor Force

 In past recessions, it took a number of years for high unemployment rates to decline.
-That has not been the case after the pandemic recession.
+That was not the case after the pandemic recession.
 Oregon’s unemployment rate started declining during the summer and fall of 2020 as businesses reopened and began hiring.
 By spring 2021, Oregon’s unemployment rate had already dropped below 6%.
-The unemployment rate has continued to decline and by May 2022 it dropped to 3.5%; essentially the same as the 3.4% unemployment rate in February 2020, prior to the pandemic.
+The unemployment rate continued to decline and by February 2022 it dropped to 3.7%; just slightly higher than the 3.5% unemployment rate in February 2020, prior to the pandemic.

-Graph showing Oregon's youth face higher unemployment rates (years with recessions shaded gray) The sharp decline in the unemployment rate occurred for youth in the labor force as well.
-The national unemployment rate for teens (ages 16-19) declined from 32% in April 2020 to 9.6% in May 2021.
+The sharp decline in the unemployment rate occurred for youth in the labor force as well.
+The national unemployment rate for teens (ages 16-19) declined from 32.8% in April 2020 to 9.4% in April 2023.
 The last time the unemployment rate for teens in the U.S. was below 10% was 1953.
-Since May 2021, the unemployment rate for those ages 16 to 19 has edged up between 10% and 11%.
-In September 2022, the unemployment rate was 11.4%, nearly matching its pre-pandemic rate of 11.3% in February 2020.
+Since May 2023, the unemployment rate for those ages 16 to 19 has generally edged up to between 10% and 16%.

-The national unemployment rate for workers ages 20 to 24 has declined from a high of nearly 26% in April 2020 to 7.0% in September 2022.
-Prior to the recession in February 2020, the unemployment rate for this age group was 6.5%.
-Even though the unemployment rate isn’t quite back down to its pre-recession level, it is coming down much faster than in past recoveries.
+The national unemployment rate for workers ages 20 to 24 was as low as 5.5% in April 2023, but the rate ticked up in 2025.
+Prior to the recession in February 2020, the unemployment rate for this age group was 6.4%.
+Even though the unemployment rate is now above its pre-recession level, it is doing much better than in past recoveries.
 During the Great Recession, the national unemployment rate for those ages 20 to 24 remained above 10% for nearly seven years (80 months).

-As severe as the unprecedented job loss from the pandemic recession was, strong job growth and high demand for workers has occurred much sooner than after other recent recessions.
-As of August 2022, Oregon regained all of the jobs lost in the spring of 2020, recovering to its pre-pandemic employment level in just a little over two years.
-Job vacancies in Oregon remain at a high level as employers struggle to fill job openings due to the low number of unemployed Oregonians to fill those vacancies.
-Oregon’s Office of Economic Analysis is forecasting slow but continued employment growth over the next several years, which will mean continuing strong demand for workers in Oregon.
+As severe as the unprecedented job loss from the pandemic recession was, strong job growth and high demand for workers have occurred much sooner than after other recent recessions.
+As of January 2023, Oregon regained all of the jobs lost in the spring of 2020, recovering to its pre-pandemic employment level in less than three years.
+Job vacancies in Oregon have declined since 2023 compared with the high level of vacancies in 2021 and 2022.
+Oregon’s Office of Economic Analysis is forecasting slow employment growth in Oregon over the next several years, which would mean a lower demand for workers in Oregon.

 Efforts to provide young workers who lack work experience with job opportunities could have a beneficial impact on labor market outcomes and lifetime earnings.
 Youth need opportunities to gain initial on-the-job experience and be successful in the workplace so they can illustrate those essential skills to later employers.